Luiz double fires flying Villa to 4-1 win over West Ham

 Apart from a couple of spells on Sunday, West Ham were no match for the free-flowing Villa.

-They peppered West Ham's goal early on with Alphonse Areola making a superb save to keep out a Luiz curler before Watkins wasted a golden chance to open the scoring.
+Villa peppered West Ham's goal early on, with Alphonse Areola making a superb save to keep out a Luiz curler before Watkins wasted a golden chance to open the scoring.

 The England striker made amends though with an astute pass to Luiz who fired a low shot past Areola in the 30th minute.